BlenderCN-Org/BRLRays/README.txt

 Installation Instructions:
 --------------------------

-Copy the 'RayTrace' folder into Blender scripts/addons directory and then enable RayTrace addon on 'Addons > Render' section of Blender 'User Preferences' panel.
+Copy the 'BRLRays' folder into Blender scripts/addons directory and then enable BRLRays addon on 'Addons > Render' section of Blender 'User Preferences' panel.

-After enabling the addon, configure the 'Path to BRL-CAD Installation' setting that appears under RayTrace addon on the same 'User Preferences' panel by selecting the folder where BRL-CAD binary is installed (usually at /usr/brlcad/bin).
+After enabling the addon, configure the 'Path to BRL-CAD Installation' setting that appears under BRLRays addon on the same 'User Preferences' panel by selecting the folder where BRL-CAD binary is installed (usually at /usr/brlcad/bin).